What are your engineering culture values?

 13. Opensource

 The open source community has led by example, showing how to build distributed software at scale.
 README.md documents are for strangers, not the team that works in the project day-to-day.
-Optimise for internal open source within your company: make README.md docs which are clear to engineers from other teams; make CONTRIBUTING.md docs which state the expectations for external merge requests.
+Optimise for teams within your company to work as an "Away Team": make README.md docs which are clear to engineers from other teams; make CONTRIBUTING.md docs which state the expectations for external merge requests.

 14. Hiring